syncfusion/blazor-docs/src/charts/bullet-chart/tool-tip.md

 component: "Bullet Chart"

-description: "Learn here all about Tooltip of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about tooltip of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

 # Tooltip in Blazor Bullet Chart (SfBulletChart)

-Bullet Chart display the details of actual and target bar values through the tooltip when mouse is hovered the bar.
+When the mouse is hovered over a bar in the Bullet Chart, the tooltip displays important summary about the actual and target bar values.

 ## Default Tooltip